psuong/github-portfolio/content/blog/low-level-apis.md

 ## Conclusion ##
 Now if you're an API designer, you should not only think about the high level functionalities your developers will likely use.
-You should still support low level operations such that developers can really extend your API and make something unique you've never even thought of supporting.
+You should still support low level operations such that developers can really extend your API and make something unique you've never even thought of supporting!

+Visibility in the framework encourages that developers should care about what they're using!

-A good API is one that can be used multiple times in various similar situations to solve problems many developers face.
+Thus, a good API is one that can be used multiple times in various similar situations to solve problems many developers face.